gullevek/reverse_geolocate/README.md

 XMP Toolkit also needs the [Exempi Library](http://libopenraw.freedesktop.org/wiki/Exempi).
 This one can be install via brew or macports directly.
 See more information for [Python XMP Tool kit](http://python-xmp-toolkit.readthedocs.io/)

-The scripts python3 enviroment path (#!...) needs to be set so it points to a valid python3 install.

 ## Command line arguments

 reverse_geolocate.py [-h] -x